gary-rafferty/perfecta/README.md

 ## TODO

 1. Flesh out the rest of the API
+2. Accept query parameters
-2. Error handling, specifically for when token expires
+3. Error handling, specifically for when token expires
-3. Relationships and delegation between of objects
+4. Relationships and delegation between of objects

 ## Contributing